About Thom Harrigan, MSW

 Before joining The Next Step Counseling and Training Center in 1987, Thom was deeply involved in community based programming for social service systems, helping to develop curricula and training packages for public service social workers in Massachusetts.
 As a supervisor in the Massachusetts Department of Social Services, he was responsible for clinical decision-making on hundreds of foster care and adoption cases arising from serious abuse and neglect.
-Thom has been a faculty member at various institutions of higher education, most recently as Associate Professor of Practice and Assistant Director of Field Education at Simmons College Graduate School of Social Work.
+Thom has been a faculty member at various institutions of higher education, and currently is Assistant Director of Field Education at Springfield College School of Social Work.

 Since joining The Next Step, Thom's focus has become the complex challenges facing survivors of dysfunctional families, institutional and systemic abuse, natural disasters, war and conflict.
 Thom has consulted to various agencies, organizations and groups nationally and abroad, and is currently working to broaden understanding of child abuse and recovery in an international and cross-cultural perspective.
 Thom has worked with thousands of families and individuals in settings ranging from prisons to community-based agencies, from the public sector to private practice, and lectured extensively on child abuse and victimization as human rights issues.

 Send E-mail to Thom or phone 413-584-0727, extension 3.

 Mike Lew, M.Ed., a psychotherapist and group therapy leader, is Co-Director of The Next Step Counseling and Training Center.